VT-Enterprises/Rain-Of-Blood/README.md

 # Rain-Of-Blood
-Play this action packed 2D battle-royale game developed in HTML5
+Play this action packed 2D battle-royale game developed in HTML5 and  scratch
 ## Goals
 Protect yourself from your enemies